 M1 MacBook Pro vs. 14- and 16-Inch MacBook Pro Buyer's Guide

-Apple recently announced a major update for its high-end MacBook Pro models, with the new machines featuring a complete redesign, the M1 Pro and M1 Max chips, larger mini-LED displays with ProMotion, an HDMI port and SD card slot, full-sized function keys, and more.
+Apple announced a major update for its high-end MacBook Pro models last year, with the new machines featuring a complete redesign, the M1 Pro and M1 Max chips, larger mini-LED displays with ProMotion, an HDMI port and SD card slot, full-sized function keys, and more.

 In November 2020, Apple updated its popular 13-inch MacBook Pro with the first Apple silicon chip for the Mac, the M1 chip.
 This model has now been replaced with an M2-based model, but the M1 version remains available from some third-party resellers.

 Despite both being MacBook Pros, the M1 models and the high-end models are very different machines, so should you consider purchasing the lower-cost MacBook Pro, which starts at $1,299, to save money, or do you need the higher-end 14- or 16-inch MacBook Pro, which costs at least $700 more?
 Our guide helps to answer the question of how to decide which of these two Apple silicon MacBooks is best for you.

 Comparing the 13-Inch MacBook Pro and 14- and 16-Inch MacBook Pro

 The 13-inch MacBook Pro and high-end MacBook Pro share a large number of important features such as an Apple silicon chip, wide stereo sound, and Touch ID.
 Apple lists these same features of the two devices:

 - Display with P3 wide color and True Tone

 - Ambient light sensor